n4n0GH/task/README.md

 Task allows you to quickly create to-do lists by typing them without any additional frizz.
 Write anything into the input field and see it added as a new item.

 ## Features
--Any input is regarded as a new task unless it's a specific command -Writes tasks and settings into a seperate json file so you could sync it with other machines -Doesn't require you to learn weird input syntax or commands to get your shit done -Doesn't slow you down when writing new tasks
+- Any input is regarded as a new task unless it's a specific command
+- Writes tasks and settings into a seperate json file so you could sync it with other machines
+- Doesn't require you to learn weird input syntax or commands to get your shit done
+- Doesn't slow you down when writing new tasks
--Does one thing and does it well
+- Does one thing and does it well
--Not bloated
+- Not bloated

 ## What about Org-Mode?
 What about it?
 Org-Mode is a very versatile and complex system available for a myriad of interfaces, emacs being the most famous implementation.
 It's way more than what I needed so I made task.